dljw98/Capstone-Project/README.md

 https://console.cloud.google.com/projectselector2/apis/credentials

 Once in the console, complete the following steps:
-1. Click the ```Create Project```.
+1. Click the ```Create Project``` button.
 The button should be located at the end of a container in the center of your screen.
 You will be taken to a screen where you will be prompted to assign a <b>name</b> to your project.
 2. Assign a name to your project and click on the ```Create``` button.
 3. If done correctly, you will be taken back to the main console page.
 At the top of the console page, you will see the ```+ Create Credentials``` button.
 Click on it, then select ```API key``` in the pop-up list of options.
 4. A randomly generated API key will be created for your account.
 Save this API key and do not share it with others - you will be granted $300 credits as a free trial from Google.
 Upon usage of the credits, you will be required to <b>upgrade</b> your account, which <b>will incur billing.</b> Thus, it is important to keep this API private